software-patterns/workshop/quotations.md

 > You are never dedicated to something you have complete confidence in.
 No one is fanatically shouting that the sun is going to rise tomorrow.

+**p.
+155**

+> It's not the technology that's scary.
+It's what it does to the relations between people, like callers and operators, that's scary.

+**p.
+163**

+> Like the split between art and art history.
+One does it and the other talks about how it's done and the talk about how it's done never seems to match how one does it.

+**p.
+164**

+> Science works with chunks and bits and pieces of things with the continuity presumed, and DeWeese works only with the continuities of things with the chunks and bits and pieces presumed.

+**p.
+165**

+> "Peace of mind isn't at all superficial, really," I expound.
+"It's the whole thing.
+That which produces it is good maintenance; that which disturbs it is poor maintenance.
+What we call workability of the machine is just an objectification of this peace of mind. [. . .]
+The material object of observation, the bicycle or rotisserie, can't be right or wrong. [. . .]
+If the machine produces tranquillity it's right."

+> DeWeese asks, "What if the machine is wrong and I feel peaceful about it?"

+> "What's more common is that you feel unpeaceful even if it's right [. . .].
+In this case, if you're worried, it isn't right.
+That means it isn't checked out thoroughly enough.